- 01. Why Should You Consider Becoming An Accountant?

 With software getting more and more advanced, most people think that accounting will soon be a job of the past.
 They could not be more wrong.
-In the UK it seems that getting an accounting qualification has never been easier, with unemployment rates for the industry being lower than the national average.
+It seems that getting an accounting qualification has never been easier, with unemployment rates for the industry being lower than the national average.

-Even if software has taken over a huge chunk of accountants work, the job description also evolved to be more consultancy based that a simple bookkeeping profession.
+Even if the software has taken over a huge chunk of accountants' work, the job description evolved to be more consultancy based than a simple bookkeeping profession.

 Check out the various accounting courses on Superprof.